meveridge/SugarES/README.md

 INJECT
 =======
 Allows you to create a new record in the FTS server.
+Select a module and populate the fields to inject into that module’s FTS data.
+Populate the ID field with the record ID in Sugar.
+This will ensure when the results pull up in Sugar, the ID matches and the links can be made properly.
+If the ID is left blank a random id will be generated.

 SEARCH
 =======